New 29-day decision guarantee across all 76 journals Read more →

 Reporting standards

-Data access and retention
+Data access & retention

-Originality, plagiarism and acknowledgement of sources
+Originality, plagiarism & acknowledgement of sources

-Multiple, redundant or concurrent publication
+Multiple, redundant, or concurrent publication

 Authorship of the paper

-Authorship should be limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
+Authorship is limited to those who have made a significant contribution to the conception, design, execution, or interpretation of the reported study.
 All those who have made significant contributions should be listed as co-authors.
+The corresponding author ensures all contributing co-authors and no uninvolved persons are included.

-Disclosure and conflicts of interest
+Disclosure & conflicts of interest

-All authors should include a statement disclosing any financial or other substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
+All authors disclose any financial or substantive conflicts of interest that may be construed to influence the results or interpretation of their manuscript.
 All sources of financial support for the project should be disclosed.

 Fundamental errors in published works